BaseMax/MyMoneyInUSD/README.md

 # USD Rate Calculator

+> Calculate how much you should receive today if your payment was billed at a previous exchange rate.

 A simple web-based calculator that helps you determine how much money you should receive today if your payment was billed at a previous exchange rate.

 ## Features